echeung1008/game-development-tools/README.md

 ---

 ## 🚀 Requirements
 - Tested on **Unity 6000.0.35f1**
-- Should work on earlier Unity versions, as the tools do not rely on version-specific features
+- The oldest compatible version is 2021.1, when the ObjectPool<T> class was introduced

 ---